ms/buildtogether.tech/src/git-team.md

     doing it.

 So what does a code review actually look like?
-Here's a Python program that searches for duplicated files. <a table="collaborate-code-review"/> shows the comments I left when reviewing it.
+Here's a Python program that searches for duplicated files. [% t collaborate-code-review %] shows the comments I left when reviewing it.

 <div class="include" file="dup.py"/>